rage/programming-23/data/part-4/1-vscode.md

 There are dozens of different editors that are suited to programming.
 On this course we will use the [Visual Studio Code](https://code.visualstudio.com/) editor, which has been gaining traction in recent years.

 Please install the Visual Studio Code editor on your own computer now.
 You will also need the TMC plugin, which will take care of running the tests that go with the exercises.
-[Here is a guide](https://www.mooc.fi/en/installation/vscode) for installing both.
+[Here is a guide](https://www.mooc.fi/en/installation/vscode) for installing and running both.
+Read the instructions on working on and submitting exercises and complete the task below:

 <programming-exercise name='Hello Visual Studio Code' tmcname='part04-01_hello_visual_studio_code'>